vixkram/osmosis/SECURITY.md

 ## Introduction

-Security researchers are essential in identifying vulnerabilities that may impact the Osmosis ecosystem.
-If you have discovered a security vulnerability in the Osmosis chain or any repository managed by Osmosis, we encourage you to notify us using one of the methods outlined below.
+Security researchers are essential in identifying vulnerabilities that may impact this Osmosis spot-only DEX fork ecosystem.
+If you have discovered a security vulnerability in this spot-only fork or any related repository, we encourage you to notify us using one of the methods outlined below.

+**Note: This is a spot-only fork of Osmosis that removes all leveraged trading capabilities, focusing exclusively on secure spot trading functionality.**

 ### Guidelines for Responsible Vulnerability Testing and Reporting

-1. **Refrain from testing vulnerabilities on our publicly accessible environments**, including but not limited to:
+1. **Refrain from testing vulnerabilities on publicly accessible environments**, including but not limited to:
-  - Osmosis mainnet `osmosis-1`
+  - Any mainnet deployments of this spot-only fork
-  - Osmosis frontend: `app.osmosis.zone`
+  - Any frontend applications using this fork
-  - Osmosis public testnets
+  - Any public testnets running this fork
-  - Osmosis testnet frontend
+  - Any testnet frontend applications

 2. **Avoid reporting security vulnerabilities through public channels, including GitHub issues**